Do you know, I grew a whole room full of Begonia rex plants, all started from one single leaf?

 Another way of propating these beautiful plants is to cut one leaf (beg one from a friend) and put the end of the petiole in a jar of water.
 Within a month or so, roots will emerge from the part of the stem that's in the water.
 You can grow it like this, or pot it into soil in a pot.

-The process of propagating Begonia rex is a cost-effective method of multiplying your stock of these stunning indoor plants.
+I get such a rush from seeing that one original leaf branching out into many little Begonia rex sproutlings.
+It's essentially a free way to get more of what we love.
 Imagine how many more vibrant plants you could have or share with fellow gardeners from a single leaf!

 Bear in mind, plant propagation isn't a perfect science.
 There will be times you might confront a failure or two.
 But don't fret or get discouraged.
 Each attempt brings an opportunity to learn about your plants and nurture your skills as an indoor gardener.